Bucharest: History

-Partly destroyed by natural disasters and rebuilt several times during the following 200 years, and hit by Caragea's plague in 1813–14, the city was wrested from Ottoman control and occupied at several intervals by the Habsburg monarchy (1716, 1737, 1789) and Imperial Russia (three times between 1768 and 1806).
+In 1813–14 the city was hit by the Caragea's plague.
+The city was wrested from Ottoman influence and occupied at several intervals by the Habsburg monarchy (1716, 1737, 1789) and Imperial Russia (three times between 1768 and 1806).
 It was placed under Russian administration between 1828 and the Crimean War, with an interlude during the Bucharest-centred 1848 Wallachian revolution.
 Later, an Austrian garrison took possession after the Russian departure (remaining in the city until March 1857).
 On 23 March 1847, a fire consumed about 2,000 buildings, destroying a third of the city.

 In 1862, after Wallachia and Moldavia were united to form the Principality of Romania, Bucharest became the new nation's capital city.
 In 1881, it became the political centre of the newly proclaimed Kingdom of Romania under King Carol I. During the second half of the 19th century, the city's population increased dramatically, and a new period of urban development began.
 During this period, gas lighting, horse-drawn trams, and limited electrification were introduced.
 The Dâmbovița River was also massively channelled in 1883, thus putting a stop to previously endemic floods like the 1865 flooding of Bucharest.
 The Fortifications of Bucharest were built.
-The extravagant architecture and cosmopolitan high culture of this period won Bucharest the nickname of 'Paris of the East' (Parisul Estului), with the Calea Victoriei as its Champs-Élysées.
+The extravagant architecture and cosmopolitan high culture of this period won Bucharest the nickname of "Paris of the East" (Parisul Estului), with the Calea Victoriei as its Champs-Élysées.

 Between 6 December 1916 and November 1918, the city was occupied by German forces as a result of the Battle of Bucharest, with the official capital temporarily moved to Iași (also called Jassy), in the Moldavia region.
 After World War I, Bucharest became the capital of Greater Romania.
 In the interwar years, Bucharest's urban development continued, with the city gaining an average of 30,000 new residents each year.
 Also, some of the city's main landmarks were built in this period, including Arcul de Triumf and Palatul Telefoanelor.
 However, the Great Depression in Romania took its toll on Bucharest's citizens, culminating in the Grivița Strike of 1933.